Extend Volume greyed out in Windows Server 2016

-Some free space is taken out from D but Extend Volume is disabled to C drive, too.
+Free space is taken out from D but Extend Volume is still disabled for C drive.

 Some people even tried to delete the contiguous D: drive.All operations below are just used to explain why Extend Volume grayed out in Windows 2016 server.
 They are not the steps to help fix this issue.

 However, Extend Volume is still greyed out for C drive after deleting D.

 Because D is a Logical drive, the space is shown as “Free” instead of “Unallocated”.
-This is because that D: drive is a Logical drive.
-Different with independent Primary partition, Logical drive belongs to the Extended partition.
 If you want to convert Free space to Unallocated, you must delete all Logical drives and then the entire Extended partition.

 Delete the Extended partition.

 Now, the disk space shows as Unallocated and Extend Volume is enabled for C drive.

 Reasons why Extend Volume greyed out in Server 2016 Disk Management:

 - You may try to extend a FAT32 partition.
-From Microsoft explanation, only NTFS and RAW format partition can be extended.
+From Microsoft explanation, only NTFS and RAW partition can be extended.

 - Extend Volume only works when there’s contiguous Unallocated space on the right, but Disk Management cannot make such required space via Shrink Volume function.

 - If the adjacent drive D is a Logical partition, you cannot extend C drive by simply deleting D. You must delete all Logical drives and the Extended partition.

 What to do when Extend Volume greyed out in Server 2016

 Open Disk Management in your own server, check your disk partition structure and other information.
 Find out the reason and follow the corresponding method below.